The 10 Most Iconic Images in Golf History

 It was Woods' 14th major victory of his career—and the last major title that he has won to date.

-Gary Player, Jack Nicklaus and Arnold Palmer at the Masters
+9. Seeing Gary Player, Jack Nicklaus and Arnold Palmer Never Gets Old

 The image of Gary Player, Jack Nicklaus and Palmer playing together in the par-three tournament on the Wednesday before the Masters never gets old.
 They are the honorary starters for the Masters and hit the first shots on Thursday morning to officially start play.